catlee/aosa-volume2/raw/mailman/mailman.rst

 fact Mailman's integration with Launchpad is based on XMLRPC.
 But XMLRPC has a number of problems that make it a less than ideal protocol.

-Mailman 3 has adopted the Representation State Transfer (REST) model for external administrative control.
-REST is based on HTTP, and Mailman's default object representation is JSON.
+Mailman 3 has adopted the `Representation State Transfer`_ (REST) model for external administrative control.
+REST is based on HTTP, and Mailman's default object representation is `JSON`_.
 These protocols are ubiquitous and well-supported in a large variety of programming languages and environments, making it fairly easy to integrate Mailman with third party systems.
 REST was the perfect fit for Mailman 3, and now much of its functionality is exposed